 To access data for a station, click on a site's name or triangle.

 To request a presentation on the CEMP Program for your classroom or organization, click here.

-- First Quarter 2015 Air Sampling and TLD Results are now available.
+- Third Quarter 2016 Air Sampling and TLD Results are now available.

 - Finding the Facts on Fukushima.

 - Ventura County, California launches public awareness campaign on nuclear preparedness.